 Yamanote Line

-Rapid Service (Tokyo to Takao, some services up to Otsuki)
+Rapid Services (Tokyo to Takao, some services up to Otsuki)

 Chuo Main Line “Eastern Section” (Takao to Shiojiri, some services down to Tachikawa)